New Fuel Injectors for Alfa Romeo Engines (sets of 4 or 6)

 All injectors Stage 2M and higher are high impedance (high resistance) injectors for modern programmable injection systems, such as SDS.

-All injectors include upper and lower seals.
+All new fuel injectors include clamps, hoses, upper seals, and lower seals.

 Injector Flow Rates and Descriptions: